-It is amazing to think that a year has passed since I wrote the opening article for the Miner’s Lamp to begin the 2017-18 school year.
+It is amazing to think that a year has passed since I wrote the 2018-19 opening article for the Miner’s Lamp.
 A lot has happened in the District during this time, and I am forever grateful to be a part of this amazing school system.
-With that said, the 2018-19 school year promises to be just as exciting as the years leading up to it.
+The upcoming 2019-20 school year promises to be just as exciting as the years prior.
 It is my hope that you have had the opportunity to enjoy family and friends during the past couple months.
 I am sure the summer has re-energized our students, and they are eager to start the upcoming school year.
-The staff at Negaunee Public Schools is looking forward to seeing both the returning and new students to our District.
-The 2018-19 school year will begin on Tuesday, September 4th, with all three buildings having a full day of instruction.
-The schedule for each building, listed on page 2, are the same as last year.
+The staff at Negaunee Public Schools is looking forward to seeing both the returning and new students.
+This school year will begin on Tuesday, August 27th, with all three buildings having a full day of instruction.
+The schedules for each building, listed on page 2, are the same as last year.

 In the summer of 2017, the community overwhelmingly passed our new Sinking Fund, allowing us to make building improvements to our schools.
 This summer, we are putting this tax revenue to good use.
 There are a variety of construction projects that have been completed or are in the process of completion.